nilanjanchakraborty87/spring-akka-actor-demo/README.md

 connect to mssql db at startup.
 Please make sure to provide a valid database details in `application.properties`.
   <br/><br/>
- Remember to create a new database named as `akka_demo`
+ Remember to create a new database named as `akka_demo` before starting the service.
   <br/><br/>
  You can also run a dockerized mssql in your local using the below command - <br/><br/>